Winter Garden Theatre (1850): Edwin Booth

-The goal of staging Julius Caesar for just one night was to raise funds for the establishment of a statue of William Shakespeare designed by John Quincy Adams Ward in the relatively new Central Park on the northern outskirts (then) of Manhattan.
+The goal of staging the 16th century play Julius Caesar for just one night was to raise funds for the erection of a sculpted bronze statue of William Shakespeare designed by sculptor/artist John Quincy Adams Ward (1830–1910), in the decade-old new Central Park on the northern outskirts (then) of Manhattan.
 Tickets went for sale for a (then) astounding price of five dollars.
-Considering the way history was to unfold, it is curious that it was Edwin Booth who played the role of Brutus, assassin of Julius Caesar, and the role of Marc Antony was played by John Wilkes Booth, while "lean and hungry" Cassius was given to the heavier built Junius Brutus Booth Jr.
+Considering the way history was to unfold, it is curious that it was middle brother Edwin Booth who played the role of ancient Roman senator Brutus, assassin of Julius Caesar, and the role of Marc Antony was played by youngest brother John Wilkes Booth, while "lean and hungry" Cassius was given to the heavier built oldest brother Junius Brutus Booth Jr.

-In the handbill promoting the production (right), it stated that there would appear, for one night only, "The Three Sons of the Great Booth."
-The three Booth brothers were then listed, from oldest to youngest, Junius, Edwin, and John, and beneath this, the Latin phrase that left no doubt that the entire production was dedicated to their father, the great tragedian Junius Brutus Booth: Filii Patri Digno Digniores.
+In the handbill promoting the production (illustrated at right), it stated that there would appear, for one night only, "The Three Sons of the Great Booth."
+The three Booth brothers were then listed, from oldest to youngest, Junius, Edwin, and John, and beneath this, the ancient Latin phrase that left no doubt that the entire production was dedicated to their father, the great actor / tragedian Junius Brutus Booth: Filii Patri Digno Digniores.

 As their mother watched on from a box on the aisle, the three Booth brothers reenacted the tragedy of Julius Caesar before an audience in The Winter Garden Theatre that was "packed to the rafters."
 During the performance the clanging of fire bells could be heard from the streets of New York, as confederate sympathizers during the ongoing American Civil War tried to burn the city to the ground, which included fires set in the Lafarge House, which abutted the rear of The Winter Garden Theatre.
 About a half-hour into the performance, during the first scene of Act Two, when Brutus was pacing in his orchard, contemplating his pending assassination of Caesar, the clang and clatter of horse-drawn fire engines could be heard from the street outside.
 It seemed that there was a fire next door in the Lafarge House which threatened to engulf The Winter Garden Theatre.
 Before panic could consume the audience, Edwin stepped to the footlights to calm the audience.